stac-utils/stac-server/README.md

 a group of Items are bulk indexed before the Collection in which they are contained has been created, and an OpenSearch index is created without the appropriate mappings.

-This can either be done by calling the `/_cluster/settings` endpoint directly with the
-body:

 This can either be done by calling the `/_cluster/settings` endpoint directly:

 ```shell